-MDES 120: It is an elementary level course designed to develop your basic Persian language skills in listening, speaking, writing and reading comprehension.
+Persian I (MDES 120): It is an elementary level course designed to develop basic Persian language skills in listening, speaking, writing and reading comprehension.
 There is no prerequisite for this course.
 This course was first offered in Fall 2011.
-It will be offered again in Fall 2014.
+It will be offered again in Fall 2015.
 The objective of the course is to help students:

 Students should also be able to do the following main language Tasks: Talk about self and family.
 Describe a place such as their home, apartment or class.
 Describe physical and personal characteristics of their friends and family members.
 Talk about best friends, good or bad experiences, express their feelings and opinions.
 Be able to converse in Persian by asking and answering simple questions.
 The Persian curriculum is based on the latest language learning pedagogy and communicative approaches.

-MDES 150 continues MDES 120.
+Persian II (MDES 150): It continues Persian I (MDES 120).
 This course was first offered in Spring 2012.
-It will be offered again in Fall 2014.
+It will be offered in Spring 2015.
 It is designed to further develop basic Persian language skills and help students to:

-MDES 220: It is an intermediate level course designed to develop oral fluency, communicative skills, written expression, and reading comprehension.
-This course was offered in Fall 2011.
-It will be offere again in Fall 2014.
+Persian III (MDES 220): It is an intermediate level course designed to develop oral fluency, communicative skills, written expression, and reading comprehension.
+This course was first offered in Fall 2011.
+It will be offere in Spring 2015.
 The objective of the course is to help students:

-MDES 250 continues MDES 220 and is an intermediate (II) level course designed to develop oral fluency, communicative skills, written expression, and reading comprehension.
+Persian IV (MDES 250): It builds up on Persian III (MDES 220) and is a high intermediate level course designed to develop oral fluency, communicative skills, written expression, and reading comprehension.
 This course was first offered in Spring 2012.
-This course will be offered in Fall 2014.
+This course will be offered in Spring 2015.
 The objectives of the course are to help students to:

 Advanced Persian I & II are designed to develop advanced language skills in listening, speaking, writing and reading comprehension.
 These courses help students read texts of advanced level difficulty and communicate in Persian on a variety of topics (politics, culture, religion, minorities, modern literature, Persian classical and modern poetry), write complex and cohesive paragraphs, and develop cultural awareness through additional readings, movies and class discussions.
 Students will learn variety of real-life language tasks through writing paragraphs, short essays, reports, summaries, and analyzing discourse by comparing similarities and differences.